 - Look at your shopping or grocery bills.
 Are you buying branded products?
 Do you mind shopping somewhere else if it is cheaper to do so?
 You may be the sort of shopper who buys food on an empty stomach.
 Think about doing a weekly online shop to really reap the financial benefits.

-- Look at how much you’re paying for in terms of energy.
+- How much you’re paying for your energy.
 Are you on the cheapest tariff for your needs?
 Are there ways for you to cut back on what you’re using?
 Don’t be afraid to compare energy suppliers, or to ask for help from your current supplier.
+There are some great offers available at the moment such as £50 cashback when you sign up to Octopus Energy.
+I’ve been with them for a few months and have been very impressed with their customer service and my tariff is considerably cheaper than my previous supplier.
+They also covered my old supplier exit fees.

 - Are you subscribed to any contracts you could cancel?
 Once you’re out of commitment, you can cancel down entertainment and phone packages to the bare minimum.
 Think about the services you really need, not those you really want.